 In order to better understand the human risk associated with feeding a dog raw food, a group of researchers performed an internet-based survey of raw dog feeders to find out if they had ever been ill due to feeding their dog raw.

-Out of over 16,000 raw feeders, 99.6% never had any known food borne illness that stemmed from feeding their dogs raw food.
-0.2% had suspected cases, and another 0.2% had confirmed cases of food borne illness that steamed from their dog’s food.
-In other words we are looking at a possible risk of around 0.4% of illness due to Salmonella if your dog eats raw dog food.
+Out of over 16,000 raw feeders, 99.6% never had any known food-borne illness that stemmed from feeding their dogs raw food.
+0.2% had suspected cases, and another 0.2% had confirmed cases of food-borne illness that steamed from their dog’s food.
+In other words, we are looking at the possible risk of around 0.4% of illness due to Salmonella if your dog eats raw dog food.

 So what is the Risk of Feeding Raw Dog Food?